jonny7737/shaking_icon/README.md

 ##  Add a shaking icon to your Flutter app.

-Icon to shake - This can be either an IconData object or a String assetName for an AssetImage.
+Icon to shake - This can be either an IconData object <br/>
+or a String assetName for an AssetImage.
 ```
 final dynamic icon;
 ```
-Size parameter passed to Icon constructor
+Size parameter passed to Icon constructor<br/>
+Default is 36
 ```
 final double size;
 ```